tobias-gaenzler/peg-solitaire/README.md

 * quadratic board (size 4, 5 or 6)

 ## Usage
-Start the application: this will find one solution for the english board and print it to console.
+Start the application: this will find one solution using depth first search for the english board and print it to console.

-Run the following tests to find a single solution for one of the boards:
+You can choose board and strategy via command line e.g. --board="Quadratic Board Size Four" --strategy="parallel" However choosing "parallel" strategy might lead to high memory usage > 50 GB

+Available options:
+* --board: "English Board", "Quadratic Board Size Four", "Quadratic Board Size Five", "Quadratic Board Size Six"
-* *DepthFirstStrategyTest*
+* --strategy:
+  "depthFirst" search for one solution on the board starting with the start position provided by the board using a depth first search algorithm.
+The solution is printed to console.

-Run the following test to find all *winning* positions for boards (positions from which the final position can be reached):
+  "parallel" finds all *winning* positions for the board (positions from which the final position can be reached).
-* *ParallelStreamStrategyTest*: compute all *winning* positions for quadratic boards (size 4 and 5) and english board.
-The quadratic board size six is excluded because it needs a lot of memory and takes quite a while (until now I have not been able to complete it with 16 GB memory).
+  Winning positions are stored in files.

 ## Algorithm
 A java *long* (64 bits) is used to represent positions on a board (bit set means a peg is located at this position).